code-finesse/interview-prep/technical-interview/technical-interview-README.md

-# Interview Prep
+# Technical Interview

 ## Description
-This is the repository that holds all of the knowledge that can help you do well in interviews.
-As this is a huge and ever-evolving topic, this repository will continue to grow and updated over time.

-This readme file will be the table of contents for different stages of the interview.
-Each link will point you to the specific stage you are looking for.

-kinds of technical problems.
+There are many kinds of technical problems.
 The biggest part of doing a technical problem is to understand the patterns, constraints, and goals.
+Most problems or challenges have similarities to others.
+Those patterns are the things that you should be able to recognize and work from.
+Once you have a strong understanding of the patterns, working towards them will look very similar.
+The differences from one subset of problems to another are the constraints and the goals.

+This readme will hopefully shed some light on the different patterns that come up and the approaches that lend themselves well to solving the problems.
+Below you can see the different types, and there will be links to each category.

 ## Prerequisite Fundamentals
 List of things that the user should understand before trying to learn or implement this